janrihamasek/mosaic/mosaic_project_current_state.md

 ### Open Work and TODOs
 - **Frontend Automated Tests:** No unit/integration tests yet; high-value targets include form validation, Redux thunks, and component rendering.
-- **Stats Loading Consistency:** `Stats.jsx` still uses legacy inline loading text; migrating to the shared `Loading` component would complete UX unification.
+- **Stats Snapshot Testing:** The refreshed `Stats.jsx` surface lacks automated tests (visual or snapshot) to guard the new charts and ratios.
 - **Type Safety:** The project is JavaScript-only; adopting TypeScript or PropTypes would reduce regressions.
 - **Mobile Responsiveness:** Current layout is desktop centric; responsive breakpoints and mobile gestures remain unimplemented.
 - **Advanced Analytics:** Present stats focus on goal ratios; product roadmap mentions richer analytics and wearable integrations but no code yet.